-- 8.86 The potentially affected listed buildings are Popefield Farm and Astwick Manor (both Grade II listed).
-Popefield Farm is more immediately affected because the buildings are within 100m from the edge of the façade of the listed barns.
-Astwick Manor is some 850m away from the workings and therefore the impact will be negligible. - 8.87 Popefield Farm comprises a group of buildings consisting of the farmhouse and the three timber barns.
-The visual impact assessment considers the potential impact on Popefield Farm from two viewpoints. - 1 The impact during operations is assessed as 'low adverse' because the 'listed buildings create a courtyard which prevent views to the north and east'.
-The most significant impact would be while the perimeter screen bunds are being constructed to a height of 5m, however construction would last only for a matter of months.
-The bunds are proposed to be retained in situ to preserve the setting of Popefield Farm during mineral extraction.
-The potential impact has been assessed for each phase of the mineral working.
-In Phases A, D and F the mineral workings would be between 75m and 100m of Popefield Farm.
-In Phase A the views from the farmhouse towards the application site would be partly screened by trees.
-In Phases D and F, views north from the farmhouse would largely be blocked by the timber frame barn.
-Views of the most southern end of Phase F are likely to be unobstructed - 2 The magnitude of the change is described as "medium adverse" because some filtering of views is provided by trees.
+- 2 The magnitude of the change is described as "medium adverse" because some filtering of views is provided by trees.
 There would be clear views to the application site, particularly from upstairs windows.
 However, the clearer views would be oblique.
-The effect upon the view is therefore described as "minor adverse". - 8.88 It is proposed to plant trees on the screen bunds and the land between the mineral extraction and Popefield Farm to screen views of the mineral working.
+The effect upon the view is therefore described as "minor adverse". - 8.94 It is proposed to plant trees on the screen bunds and the land between the mineral extraction and Popefield Farm to screen views of the mineral working.
 There will be no mineral extraction within 75m of the boundary with Popefield Farm.
-These measures will provide an appropriate buffer to screen views and protect the setting of the Popefield Farm. - 8.89 Post restoration, the character and appearance of Ellenbrook Fields would be restored and enhanced with a broad area of conservation grassland divided by hedgerows, and wetland pond features.
+These measures will provide an appropriate buffer to screen views and protect the setting of the Popefield Farm. - 8.95 Post restoration, the character and appearance of Ellenbrook Fields would be restored and enhanced with a broad area of conservation grassland divided by hedgerows, and wetland pond features.
 The restoration of the site, including significant areas of native woodland planting and an area of nature conservation, will likely produce biodiversity enhancements in the long term.
-The proposed restoration would be consistent with the aims of the NPPF (paragraphs 109, 114, 118) and Minerals Policy 9 with regards to long-term overall enhancement to local biodiversity through restoration.
-The County Council has paid special regard to the desirability of preserving the listed buildings at Popefield Farm including its setting and features of special architectural or historic interest.
+The proposed restoration would be consistent with the aims of the NPPF34 and Minerals Policy 9 with regards to long-term overall enhancement to local biodiversity through restoration.
+In determining the application special regard is given to the desirability of preserving the listed buildings at Popefield Farm, including its setting and features of special architectural or historic interest.